Emil is a unique method for teaching and learning computing at primary school – for every learner, letting them experience the joy of discovery.

 Emil has been developed for primary schools and institutes of education specializing in professional development of pre-service or in-service teachers.
 If necessary, we are able to tailor it to your needs, e.g. translate it into another language.

-Emil waving
+emil waving